awslabs/aws-greengrass-labs-telemetry-influxdbpublisher/README.md

 * `accessControl` - [Greengrass Access Control Policy](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html#ipc-authorization-policies), required for InfluxDB secret retrieval over pub/sub.
-  * The default for this component allows for publish access to `greengrass/influxdb/token/request` and subscribe access to `greengrass/influxdb/token/response`
+  * A default `accessControl` policy allowing publish access to the `greengrass/influxdb/token/request` topic and subscribe access to the `greengrass/influxdb/token/response` has been included and requires no further configuration

 ## Setup
 * This component requires no additional setup, unless the request/response topics are modified in `aws.greengrass.labs.database.InfluxDB`